prochazkaml/Coachium/README.md

 ## How to set it up on a server

+**FOR NORMAL USE, PLEASE INSTALL THE [CACHED VERSION](https://github.com/prochazkaml/CoachiumCached) INSTEAD!
+It's smaller in size, faster to load and able to run offline in case of disaster!
+The following procedure is for development purposes only!**

 Since it is a simple static webpage, it is incredibly simple to set up.
 If you have a Linux server, do the following:

 ```bash